 - Is there such a thing as a typical target of bullying?

-All Resources is committed to eradicating bullying in our schools and workplaces.
-We provide a number of resource packs to tackle the issue by helping people develop confidence and self-esteem and by helping schools develop anti-bullying policies.
+All Resources is committed to eradicating bullying in schools and bullying at work.
+We provide resource packs to help young people develop confidence and self-esteem which can help reduce incidences of bullying.
+We also help schools develop anti-bullying policies.

 Why do we need an anti-bullying policy in schools and businesses?
 All organisations need an anti-bullying policy to give direction and guidance in preventing and tackling bullying.
 The anti-bullying policies and procedures should be available to everyone and a copy should be provided on the school or company website.

 - Drafting an anti-bullying policy — it is vital to draft a policy which establishes a code of conduct so that everyone knows what behaviour is acceptable and unacceptable.

 - Implementing an anti-bullying policy — once the policy is finalised everyone must agree to abide by it.